Try ECO LLM Try ECO Translate

 The 4 pillars of Ethical AI – and why they’re important to Machine Learning

-Working closely with our clients in the building of Ethical AI systems permeates Pangeanic’s culture and everything we do.
+Pangeanic defines Ethical AI through four pillars: Transparency, Responsibility, Fairness, and Reliability, ensuring SLMs meet EU AI Act standards.
+Working closely with our clients to build Ethical AI systems permeates Pangeanic’s culture and everything we do.
 But we not only talk the talk but walk the walk.
-To this end, we want to make public our conscious efforts in data collection, data aggregation and data annotation, building of parallel corpora for ML systems in full compliance with the 4 pillars of Ethical AI.
-Together with strong multilingual data masking / anonymization technologies, we create data sets and build solutions that based on solid Ethical AI principles.
+To this end, we want to make public our conscious efforts in data collection, data aggregation, and data annotation, building parallel corpora for ML systems in full compliance with the 4 pillars of Ethical AI.
+Together with strong multilingual data masking/anonymization technologies, we create datasets and build solutions based on solid Ethical AI principles.

 What is Ethical AI?

-Transparency: The processes and decisions made by AI systems should be clear, understandable, and explainable.
-This helps users to understand how a specific decision or output is arrived at by the AI.
+1. Transparency: The processes and decisions made by AI systems should be clear, understandable, and explainable.
+This helps users understand how a specific decision or output is reached by the AI.

-Privacy and Security: AI systems should respect the privacy of users.
+3. Privacy and Security: AI systems should respect users' privacy.
 This means that they should not collect or use personal data without the user's consent.
 Protecting the privacy and data of individuals is paramount in Ethical AI.
 It involves using proper data anonymization techniques, ensuring data security, and adhering to all relevant data protection laws and regulations.

-Artificial intelligence (AI) advancements are beginning to profoundly affect the way we humans not only interface with machine, but also how we interface with other humans, how we process information, and, consequently, how we take decisions.
-AI can enhance the delivery of many goods and services, including in areas like healthcare, financial services, and technology, but it may also create bias towards a specific goal, or segment of the population, ignore it completely, or create fake news.
+Artificial intelligence (AI) advancements are beginning to profoundly affect how we humans not only interface with machines but also with other humans, how we process information, and, consequently, how we make decisions.
+AI can enhance the delivery of many goods and services, including in areas like healthcare, financial services, and technology, but it may also create bias toward a specific goal or segment of the population, ignore certain groups entirely, or spread misinformation.
 And this is merely the beginning.

-As the enormity of big data increases and computational power expands, as more data is more available to more teams and fine-tuning of Large Language Models and other AI systems becomes more affordable, we understand the technology is set to revolutionize nearly every facet of our known existence.
+As the enormity of big data increases and computational power expands, with more data becoming available to more teams and fine-tuning of Large Language Models and other AI systems becoming more affordable, we understand that the technology is set to revolutionize nearly every facet of our known existence.

-This big leap forward is a thrilling prospect that presents the possibility of addressing some of our most formidable challenges for the welfare of mankind.
-But, concurrently, it raises many valid concerns.
-Like any novel and rapidly developing technology, the universal integration of AI will demand a steep learning trajectory and very fast user training.
+This big leap forward is a thrilling prospect that could help address some of our most formidable challenges to the welfare of mankind.
+But it also raises many valid concerns.
+Like any novel, rapidly developing technology, the universal integration of AI will demand a steep learning curve and very fast user training.
 Inevitable missteps and misjudgments will occur, potentially leading to unforeseen and sometimes detrimental impacts.

-To optimize the advantages and curb the harm, AI ethics play a vital role in making sure that the societal and ethical ramifications of the construction and deployment of AI systems are taken into account at each phase.
+To harness the benefits and mitigate harm, AI ethics plays a vital role in ensuring that the societal and ethical ramifications of the design and deployment of AI systems are considered at every stage.
 AI ethics rests on those 4 fundamental Ethical AI pillars and, to reinforce our message, systems need to be: Fair, Private, Robust, Explainable

 Known issues so far

-We are only at an inception stage in the development of AI systems, but we are all aware of some edge cases which had hit the headlines precisely because of the lack of ethical control.
+We are only at the inception stage of AI system development, but we are all aware of edge cases that have hit the headlines precisely because of a lack of ethical oversight.
 Here are some examples of how each pillar has been transgressed.

 Fairness

-The use of AI in mitigating bias in credit scores underscores why fairness is an essential factor in the engineering of AI systems.
-Despite often being viewed as unbiased and objective, credit scores have a lengthy past of discrimination, for instance, based on race or gender.
-AI-informed credit scoring models offer a more detailed data interpretation and can disclose concealed correlations between variables that might not seem pertinent or even included in a conventional credit scoring model – such as political inclinations or social media connections.
+The use of AI to mitigate bias in credit scores underscores why fairness is essential in the engineering of AI systems.
+Despite often being viewed as unbiased and objective, credit scores have a lengthy history of discrimination, for instance, based on race or gender.
+AI-informed credit scoring models offer more detailed data interpretation and can reveal hidden correlations between variables that might not seem pertinent or even be included in a conventional credit scoring model – such as political inclinations or social media connections.
 However, integrating such unconventional information into credit scores risks exacerbating their existing bias.
-It's crucial that fairness is prioritized to ensure this supplementary data actually aids those it's intended to help, by broadening access to credit.
+It's crucial that fairness be prioritized to ensure this supplementary data actually helps those it's intended to help by broadening access to credit.

 Privacy